ruslylove/datastruct/lectures/lect-6-Queues.md

 *   **Limitations:**
     *   **Fixed Capacity:** The most significant limitation is that the queue has a fixed maximum capacity.
 If the queue becomes full, `enqueue` operations will fail (e.g., throw an `IllegalStateException`).
 This requires pre-determining the maximum size, which can be inefficient if usage patterns vary widely.
     *   **Potential for Wasted Space:** If the allocated array size is much larger than the average number of elements stored, memory is wasted.
-    *   **No Dynamic Resizing (typically):** While it's theoretically possible to implement resizing for a circular array, it adds significant complexity and overhead (copying elements to a new, larger array), which often negates the simplicity and efficiency benefits of an array-based approach.
+    *   **Dynamic Resizing (if implemented):** While it's theoretically possible to implement resizing for a circular array, it adds significant complexity and overhead (copying elements to a new, larger array), which often negates the simplicity and efficiency benefits of an array-based approach.

 ---
 layout: two-cols-header